Global Beauty Rituals: Simple Skincare Lessons from Around the World

 You can try this by:

 Korean culture values healthy-looking skin achieved through daily dedication rather than occasional efforts.
-The focus is on moisturizing, keeping skin balanced, and observing what it needs.
+These global beauty rituals emphasize intense hydration, frequent but gentle cleansing, and making skincare enjoyable.

 What Makes This Ritual Unique